 An emergency shelter may permit parents or guardians to prepare their own meals using food items provided by the shelter; however, meals must be served and eaten in a congregate setting.
-Meals that are consumed in private family quarters in a shelter are not reimbursable.
+Meals that are consumed in private family quarters in a shelter are not reimbursable, with the exception of meals served to infants from birth through age 11 months.
+Infant meals served in private family quarters that are a part of the shelter may be claimed for reimbursement if the shelter provides all of the required components to the infant's parent or guardian.